ElectricImp-CSE/imp005-EZ-test/README.md

 After each test an LED blinks, green if test pass, red if test fails.

-When tests have all run the yellow LED turns on.
-If all tests have passed the green LED also turns on and a label is printed.
-If any test failed the red LED turns on and no label is printed.
+When tests have all run, if all tests have passed the LED turns GREEN and 2 labels are printed.
+If any test failed the LED turns RED and no label is printed.

 ### Test 1 LEDs

 RGB LED is tested.
 LED will turn on one color at a time with the colors listed below.

 1st: Red
-2nd: Yellow
+2nd: Blue
 3rd: Green

 *Note* The code always marks this test as passing.